-Who doesn’t want a million dollar smile?!?!
+Who doesn’t want a million-dollar smile?!?!
 Get a smile that dazzles with healthy, pearly white teeth.
-Here are some dental tips to get you and your family started with the right dental care.
+Here are some dental tips to learn how cosmetic dentistry can help create that perfect smile.

 As soon as we get our first tooth, we start learning all about maintaining dental health.
 When we keep our teeth clean by brushing and flossing, we protect ourselves from cavities and periodontosis, while preserving the tooth’s natural whiteness.